 Foundations of AWS Reliability

-In order to build a reliable application infrastructure, it is essential to understand the potential limitations of that infrastructure, and be able to monitor when those limits are being reached, so corrective action can be taken.
+In order to build a reliable application infrastructure, it is essential to understand the potential limitations of that infrastructure.
+The ability to monitor when those limits are being reached is equally important, so corrective action can be taken.
 Limits could be CPU or RAM capacity in an instance, network throughput on a particular connection, number of connections available to a database and so on.

-It is important to consider future growth requirements when architecting IP address based networks.
-Amazon VPC – Virtual Private Cloud, enables customers to build out complex network architectures.
-It is recommended to utilise private address ranges (as defined by RFC1918) for VPC CIDR blocks.
+It is important to consider future growth requirements when architecting IP address-based networks.
+Amazon VPC (Virtual Private Cloud) enables customers to build out complex network architectures.
+It is recommended to utilize private address ranges (as defined by RFC1918) for VPC CIDR blocks.
 Be sure to select ranges that will not conflict with ranges in use elsewhere in your network topology.
-When allocating CIDR blocks, it is important to:

-- Allow IP address space for multiple VPCs per region.
+- Allow IP address space for multiple VPCs per region

-- Consider connections between AWS accounts—other parts of the business may operate AWS resources in separate AWS accounts but need to interconnect with shared services.
+- Consider connections between AWS accounts—other parts of the business may operate AWS resources in separate AWS accounts, but need to interconnect with shared services

-- Allow for subnets that span multiple availability zones within a VPC.
+- Allow for subnets that span multiple availability zones within a VPC

-- Leave unused CIDR block space within your VPC.
+- Leave unused CIDR block space within your VPC

-It is also important to consider how your network topology will be resilient to failure, misconfiguration, traffic spikes and DDoS attacks.
+It is also important to consider how resilient your network topology will be to failure, misconfiguration, traffic spikes and DDoS attacks.

 You need to consider how you will connect the rest of your network with your AWS resources.
 Will you use VPNs?
-If so, how will these terminate in your VPC, and how will you ensure that they are resilient and have sufficient throughput?
+If so, how will these terminate in your VPC and how will you ensure that they are resilient and have sufficient throughput?
 You may wish to use AWS Direct Connect—again, how will you ensure the resilience of this connection?
 Perhaps you will require multiple connections back to separate locations outside of the AWS cloud.

-Key AWS Services for Network topology include:
+Key AWS services for network topology include:

-- Amazon Virtual Private Cloud – for creation of subnets and IP address allocation.
+- Amazon Virtual Private Cloud: for creation of subnets and IP address allocation

-- Amazon EC2 – compute service where any required VPN appliances will run.
+- Amazon EC2: compute service where any required VPN appliances will run

-- Amazon Route 53 – Amazon’s DNS service.
+- Amazon Route 53: Amazon’s DNS service

-- AWS Global Accelerator – a network acceleration service that directs traffic to optimal AWS network endpoints.
+- AWS Global Accelerator: a network acceleration service that directs traffic to optimal AWS network endpoints

-- Elastic Load Balancing – Layer 7 load balancing that enables autoscaling to cope with increases and decreases in demand.
+- Elastic Load Balancing: layer 7 load balancing that enables autoscaling to cope with increases and decreases in demand

-- AWS Shield – Distributed Denial of Service mitigation provided both free of charge and with an optional additional subscription for an enhanced level of protection.
+- AWS Shield: distributed ‘denial of service’ mitigation provided both free of charge and with an optional additional subscription for an enhanced level of protection

 Infrastructure High Availability

-First of all, you need to decide exactly what high availability means for your application.
+First of all, you need to decide exactly what ‘high availability’ means for your application.
 How much downtime for scheduled and unscheduled maintenance?
 And what budget do you have available to achieve the level of availability you desire?

-The table below lists common sources of service interruption which need to be considered in any high availability design:
+The table below lists common sources of service interruption, which need to be considered in any high availability design:

-|Deployment||Failure of any automated or manual deployments to application code, hardware, network or configuration.|
+|Deployment||Failure of any automated or manual deployments to application code, hardware, network or configuration|

-|Load||Saturated load on any component of the application, or of the overall infrastructure itself|
+|Load||Saturated load on any component of the application or of the overall infrastructure itself|

-|Data||Corrupt data accepted into the system that cannot be processed.|
+|Data||Corrupt data accepted into the system that cannot be processed|

-|Expired Credentials||Expiration of a certificate or credentials, eg SSL certificate expiry.|
+|Expired credentials||Expiration of a certificate or credentials e.g. SSL certificate expiry|

-|Dependency||Failure of a dependent service.|
+|Dependency||Failure of a dependent service|

 |Infrastructure||Power supply or HVAC failure impacting hardware availability|

-|Identifier exhaustion||Exceeding available capacity, hitting throttling limits, etc|
+|Identifier exhaustion||Exceeding available capacity, hitting throttling limits, etc.|

 Application High Availability

-- Redundant Components – component redundancy starts right down at the hardware level with redundant power supplies, hard drives and network interfaces.
-But then it extends up the stack to the server level, eg multiple web servers, multi AZ or multi region databases and so on.
+- Redundant Components: component redundancy starts right down at the hardware level, with redundant power supplies, hard drives and network interfaces.
+But, it then extends up the stack to the server level e.g. multiple web servers, multi-AZ or multi-region databases and so on.

 Operational Considerations for Reliability

-- Testing – Testing should be carried out to match availability goals—one of the most effective testing methods is canary testing which runs constantly and simulates customer behaviour.
+- Testing: testing should be carried out to match availability goals—one of the most effective testing methods is canary testing, which runs constantly and simulates customer behaviour.